cmu-sei/helm-charts/charts/moodle/README.md

 **Important:**
 - Set `proxy-body-size` to match or exceed `moodle.php.clientMaxBodySize` for large file uploads (default: 512m)
+  - **Automatic Validation**: The chart will fail installation if `proxy-body-size` is smaller than `clientMaxBodySize`, preventing upload failures
 - TLS/SSL configuration is optional - add cert-manager annotations only if you're using cert-manager for TLS certificates

 ### Resource Configuration